Ellingham diagram: Reducing agents

+The diagram can be used to estimate the temperature at which a redox reaction becomes possible.
+An example is the reduction of zinc oxide by graphite: ZnO + C → Zn + CO.
+The diagram shows that the free energy of formation of 2 CO becomes more negative than that of 2 ZnO when heated to about 1000°C. This is (approximately) the minimum temperature at which ZnO can be reduced by C.

 Use of Ellingham diagrams

 The main application of Ellingham diagrams is in the extractive metallurgy industry, where it helps to select the best reducing agent for various ores in the extraction process, purification and grade setting for steel manufacturing.
 It also helps to guide the purification of metals, especially the removal of trace elements.
 The direct reduction process for making iron rests firmly on the guidance of Ellingham diagrams, which show that hydrogen by itself can reduce iron oxides to the metal.